JKP43/youtube_dwn/README.md

 **Download youtube videos as mp3 and find cover pictures and albums.**

+`pip install -r requirements.txt`

-put one or multiple links at every newline in yt_links.txt file (Create a txt file and name it yt_links.txt)
+Put one or multiple links at every newline in yt_links.txt file (Create a txt file and name it yt_links.txt)

 Youtube video download prompt: